Revised March 2025

 - Provide substantial legitimate justification for locating a project in a location that will result in a disparate impact on the basis of race, color, or national origin, and show that there are no alternative locations that would have a less disparate impact on the basis of race, color, or national origin.
 In order to show that both tests have been met, the recipient must consider and analyze alternatives to determine whether those alternatives would have less of a disparate impact on the basis of race, color, or national origin, and then implement the least discriminatory alternative.

 The City of Santa Rosa has no current or anticipated plans to develop new transit facilities covered by these requirements.
-No facilities covered by these requirements were developed since the last Title VI Program submission in February 2016.
+No facilities covered by these requirements were developed since the last Title VI Program submission in March 2022.

 The requirement to set systemwide service standards and policies relates to the general prohibition on discrimination on the basis on race, color, or national origin (49 CFR 21.5) as well as the requirement that no person or group of persons shall be discriminated against with regard to the routing, scheduling, or quality of service of transportation service on the basis of race, color, or national origin (49 CFR 21, Appendix C).
 Specifically, frequency of service, age and quality of transit vehicles assigned to routes, quality of stations serving different routes, and location of routes may not be determined on the basis of race, color, or national origin.